drn-yanchuk/quant_notebooks/README.md

 # Quant Notebooks

-📈 A collection of notebooks from my studies and passion projects in quantitative finance.
+📈 A collection of notebooks from my studies and random projects in quantitative finance.

 ## 📘 Contents